-Work in ARCHIMEDES focuses on Artificial Intelligence and its supporting disciplines, including Algorithms, Statistics, Learning Theory, and Game Theory.
+ARCHIMEDES is a research unit engaging scientists from leading Greek and international institutions on research in Artificial Intelligence and its supporting disciplines, including Algorithms, Statistics, Learning Theory, and Game Theory.
 We place emphasis on the mathematical, algorithmic and conceptual foundations of these fields, and we target several application domains.
 Find out more about our (still expanding) list of research areas below.

 Machine Learning Foundations